New Hamburg, New York: Services

 The New Hamburg Fire Department provides Fire and Emergency Medical Service response for the entire hamlet of New Hamburg.

-New Hamburg Park, on Main St., is under the jurisdiction of the Town of Poughkeepsie Recreation Dept. It contains tennis courts, a playground, a baseball field and part of the Wappinger Greenway Trail.
+New Hamburg Park, on Main Street, is under the jurisdiction of the Town of Poughkeepsie Recreation Dept. It contains tennis courts, a basketball court, a playground, a baseball field and part of the Wappinger Greenway Trail.
 It adjoins the Reese Audubon Sanctuary.